About the program

 Planning committee

-In addition to the expert faculty, Springer Health+ IME planners and staff include Kamran Ahmad and Jack Diamond.
+In addition to the expert faculty, Springer Health+ IME planners and staff include Kamran Ahmad and Leah Bundy.
 The planning committee have no financial relationships to disclose.

 This program is aligned with Springer Medicine – an English-language, medical education platform provided by the Springer Nature Group.
 Springer Medicine supports doctors in their ongoing quest for optimal patient care, and delivers the latest evidence on new therapies, practice guidelines and news in easily digestible formats to keep healthcare professionals effortlessly up to date.